rcl-ssl/docs/index.md

 ## RCL CertificateBot

 The [RCL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows Server and a [Linux Daemon](../certbot/linux-daemon) in a Linux Server.
 The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal and save them to a folder in the server (Virtual Machine).
 The web server must be configured to use the certificates files from the folder.
 In this way, the [Installation and Renewal](../installations/installations) of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.
+CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.CertificateBot).

 ## RCL CertificateBot for IIS